1 Corinthians 16:1-4

 Believers give regularly and thoughtfully to support the needs of God’s people.

-1 Now concerning the collection for the saints, as I commanded the assemblies of Galatia, you do likewise.
+1 Now about the collection for the saints, you are to do as I directed the churches of Galatia:

-3 When I arrive, I will send whoever you approve with letters to carry your gracious gift to Jerusalem.
+3 Then, on my arrival, I will send letters with those you recommend to carry your gift to Jerusalem.

-4 If it is appropriate for me to go also, they will go with me.
+4 And if it is advisable for me to go also, they can travel with me.

 Believers give regularly and thoughtfully to support the needs of God’s people.